romulo-feitosa/nextcloud-lan-https-security-demo/README.md

 - 📂 Private file hosting and sharing with Nextcloud
 - 🔐 HTTPS secured via self-signed certificate or LAN-compatible CA
-- 🧱 Firewall rules and port restrictions for LAN-only access
-- 👥 Multi-user support with group-based permissions
 - 📸 Step-by-step visual guide with screenshots

 ---